Antonio-III/2024-creative-incubator/README.md

 # About

-The goal of this project is to be a database for how a code might look like to accomplish a particular task, as well as give additional information on how the code works.
+The goal of this project is to be a collection of code that accomplish a particular task.
 Now, you don’t need to use ChatGPT to write the code for you!